Mycosis Fungoides: The Great Masquerader – A Trilogy of Case Reports

 Abstract

 Mycosis fungoides, also known as granuloma fungoides or Alibert-Bazin syndrome, is the most common form of primary cutaneous T-cell lymphoma.
-In the early course of the disease, the skin lesions have significant overlap with many other primary cutaneous disorders like psoriasis, eczema, and tinea infections.
-Hence, early suspicion, prompt diagnosis by histopathological and immunohistochemical analysis, and regular follow-up are of utmost importance.
-Here we present a trilogy of cases of mycosis fungoides with varied skin lesions.
+In the early stages of the disease, skin lesions can mimic a variety of other primary cutaneous disorders, including psoriasis, eczema, and tinea infections.
+Therefore, early suspicion, prompt diagnosis through histopathological and immunohistochemical analysis, and regular follow-up are crucial.
+This report presented a trilogy of cases demonstrating the varied skin lesions associated with mycosis fungoides.

 Introduction